Our Research

 For the past few years, we have been researching the use of remote presence technology in providing access to remote Indigenous populations in northern Saskatchewan.

-Click the links below to access the publication PDFs
+Click the button below to access the publication PDFs

 Telerobotic Ultrasound